Blood in Stool: Top Causes & Useful Remedy You Need To Know

 FAQs

-No, blood in stool can be caused by various conditions, many of which are not cancerous.
+No, blood in stool can be caused by various conditions.
+However, many conditions are not cancerous.
 Examples include hemorrhoids, anal fissure, inflammatory bowel disease (IBD), gastroenteritis, and other problems in the GI tract.

 Other causes include diverticulitis, infectious colitis, sexually transmitted infections (STIs), peptic ulcer, and colon polyps.
-It is very important to get it checked by a doctor to rule out serious causes.
+That’s why it is very important to get it checked by a doctor to rule out serious causes.

 If you notice blood in your stool, you should seek medical attention right away.
 While mild rectal bleeding may not be serious, large amounts of blood require immediate medical attention.

 Yes, constipation and straining to poop can cause rectal bleeding.
 When you strain, it can cause conditions like hemorrhoids or anal fissure.
 Very hard stool may tear the skin inside your anus, causing bleeding.
-Getting checked and treating your possible causes can prevent this from happening.
+That’s why getting checked and treating your possible causes is important.

 Healthcare providers can evaluate rectal bleeding or blood in stool in several ways to determine the cause.
-They might start by asking questions about the circumstances surrounding your rectal bleeding or the blood in your stool.
+As a start, they may ask questions about the circumstances surrounding your rectal bleeding or the blood in your stool.

 That is why your answers to these questions can help your provider determine which medical tests to follow up with.
 Diagnosis often involves a physical examination, a colonoscopy or sigmoidoscopy, and sometimes imaging studies.

-You should seek medical attention if you notice persistent or significant bleeding, dark, tarry stools, large blood clots in your stool.
+If you notice persistent or significant bleeding, dark, tarry stools, or large blood clots in your stool, you should seek medical attention.
 Other symptoms include weight loss, fatigue, or abdominal pain.

 Yes, the color of the blood can indicate its source: